Who We Are

 In 2015 Chip Norton, Verde Conservation District Supervisor, and Kim Schonek, Verde River Water Transactions Manager for The Nature Conservancy, were working with local farmers to adopt irrigation practices that used less water while increasing crop productivity.
 Both the yield and the barley quality were good, so Kim and the Hauser family coordinated to plant approximately 144 acres of malt barley in January 2017.
 At that time, Kim suggested that a seasonal shift in crops, such as switching from alfalfa (a high water demand summer crop) to winter wheat (a lower water demand winter/spring crop) could also improve summer river flows.

 After further research, Kim and Chip embarked on a malt barley pilot project with Hauser Farms in Camp Verde, Arizona.
 Zach Hauser planted 15 acres of Harrington 2-row malt barley at TNC’s Shield Ranch in February 2016 and harvest occurred in late June.
-Both the yield and the barley quality were good, so Kim and the Hauser family coordinated to plant approximately 125 acres of malt barley in February 2017.
-Chip, working with fellow Director Steve Ayers, created a business plan and agreed to develop a malt house in Camp Verde, ready to operate in fall 2017.
+Both the yield and the barley quality were good,at about 3 tons per acre.
+Brandon Ade with Blacklands Malt in Austin, Texas, generously agreed to contract malt a portion of the barley, and in late August The Nature Conservancy was the proud owner of two tons of beer malt made from local grain.
+We distributed the malt to selected craft brewers in Arizona to confirm that craft beer of the highest quality could be produced with our local malt.
+The results were positive, as reported in this New Times article.
+As a result, Kim and the Hauser family coordinated to plant approximately 125 acres of malt barley in February 2017.
+Chip, working with fellow Director Steve Ayers, created a business plan and agreed to develop a malt house in Camp Verde, which started operation in April 2018.